-Ok, I’ll admit, that by-line sounds kind of dumb.
+Ok, I’ll admit, that by-line is a bit simplistic.
 Of course it is, certainly to the employee who has been terminated.
 However, a recent case made me think about whether the specter of a retaliatory discharge action should keep my clients from terminating (or taking other disciplinary action against) an employee who should legitimately be terminated/disciplined for non-claim related reasons.
 So, let’s take a look at what employers are actually risking by taking action that might lead to a retaliatory discharge lawsuit under O.R.C. §4123.90.

 First, let’s take a look at the language of the statute itself, to determine what constitutes a “retaliatory discharge”.
 R.C. §4123.90 provides, in pertinent part: